Furrific/cdn-files/README.md

-# Scotiacon CDN Repository
+# Furrific CDN Repository

 A collection of files that may be useful for any web project.
-The files are hosted at https://cdn.scotiacon.org.uk
+The files are hosted at https://cdn.furrific.uk

 ## Structure